Skip to content

 Table of Content

-Simplifying the AI and ML Revolution
+Understanding AI and ML Landscape

 Machine learning and artificial intelligence are two of the most overused terms in recent years.
 In the current market, the goal is not to complicate matters further but to simplify them so that laypeople, businessmen, and non-technical individuals can understand what it is and when to use it.
 Machine Learning is a Subset of AI where rather than the user feeding a detailed set of rules to the system, data is fed to the system, and the system auto-deciphers the rules.
 A great example of this is teaching a system how to play Chess.
 In earlier days, this would have been accomplished by just inputting comprehensive rules for the machine to follow when playing against the competition.
 In contrast, now it's accomplished by feeding different moves to the computer in different circumstances that give it an edge and ask the system to decipher the best way to gain an advantage over the opponent.
 This simplification is crucial in today's era with advancements like ChatGPT and Gemini, where, for a twenty-dollar monthly subscription, anyone can access the baseline code for implementing a standard machine learning algorithm.
 These technologies are becoming increasingly complex and refined every day.
 Therefore, the need of the hour is not to publish texts and papers that complicate things further but to make the complex understandable to everyone.